The gravitational field of a laser beam beyond the short wavelength approximation: Fourth order - The deflection of parallel co-propagating test rays

 which vanishes far from the beamline.
 Therefore, we found that the deflection in Eq.~(\ref{eq:deflfourth}) is a coordinate effect.
 More precisely, the geodesic deviation in Eq.~(\ref{eq:properaccfourth}) can be split into two parts.
 The first part is the $\xi$-derivative of the coordinate acceleration $\ddot\gamma^{\bar j}$ in Eq.~(\ref{eq:deflfourth}).
 The second part is the second $\theta\zeta$-derivative of $h_{\zeta\zeta}^{(2)}$ which corresponds to the change of the definition of length in the $\xi$-direction.
 The contributions of the two parts to the geodesic deviation cancel for large distances from the beamline.
+As a numerical example, for $P_0\sim 10^{15}{\rm W}$, $\theta\sim 10^{-3}$, $w_0\sim 10^{-3}{\rm m}$, $x=w_0$ and $y=0$, one has $a^x\sim -10^{-31}{\rm ms^{-2}}$.
+Notice that this is the relative acceleration of two test light-rays.
+The interesting point is that it is non-zero.